fukaf/ADCD-Net/README.md

 **ADCD-Net is trained on 4 NVIDIA GeForce RTX 4090 24G GPUs which takes about 33 hours**

-Install dependencies: python 3.8, pytorch 1.11
+Install dependencies: python 3.8, pytorch 1.11, albumentations 1.3.0

 ## Data Preparation